misohoza/wavelab/README.md

-# Type definitions for Wavelab
+# Type definitions for WaveLab

-Provides tooltips and auto-complete suggestions for Wavelab specific functions in [Visual Studio Code](https://code.visualstudio.com/).
+Provides tooltips and auto-complete suggestions for WaveLab scripting language in [Visual Studio Code](https://code.visualstudio.com/).

 How to use: